 If you’re planning on taking the route up the M6, then stopping for the night in Liverpool or Manchester makes sense.
 Alternatively, if you’re driving up the A1, then stopping over in the beautiful city of York is a great idea.

-If you would rather not stay in a traditional hotel, hostel or B&B, then Airbnb can be a great option.
-There are numerous properties available throughout the London to Edinburgh drive stops, including this romantic cottage in the Lake District.
-Click here to browse the best Airbnbs in the UK!
+If you would rather not stay in a traditional hotel, hostel or B&B, then private rental can be a great option.
+There are numerous properties available throughout the London to Edinburgh drive stops, including this romantic farmhouse in the Lake District.

 Where to Stay in London